tzaeschke/tinspin-indexes/README.md

 This is a library of in-memory indexes.
 They are used in the TinSpin [TinSpin project](http://www.tinspin.org).
 The library includes:

  - Several versions of **critbit** index, with support for 64bit keys (fastest), very long keys, or multi-dimensional keys (interleaved with z-ordering).
 See details below.
+ - A **kD-Tree** implementation.
+The kD-Tree provides separate implementations for 1NN-queries and kNN-queries.
+It also has a an optimization  that allows it to use a faster code-path as long as no elements with partially equal coordinates have been removed (see javadoc in code).
  - An adapter for the **PH-Tree**.
 This is only an example integration.
 For high performance applications it is strongly recommended to use the PH-Tree API directly to be able to use features such as reusable iterators, reusable result objects, other data converters, or custom distance functions.
  - Several multi-dimensional **quadtree** indexes with separate implementations for point data and rectangle data.
 The implementations are 'region-quadtrees', they split space in 2^k quadratic quadrants in each level.
      - **qtplain** is a standard quadtree implementation